FelixYu120/League_of_Legends_Analysis/README.md

 Alternative Hypothesis: Certain regions are significantly better (or worse) at converting early advantages into wins than others.
 Test Statistic: The Mean Absolute Deviation from the global win rate.
 Significance Level: 5%
 Conclusion: The permutation test resulted in a p-value of 0.168.
-Therefore, I FAIL TO REJECT THE NULL HYPOTHESIS.
+Therefore, I fail to reject the null hypothesis.
 I do not have sufficient evidence to claim that regions differ significantly in their ability to snowball early leads.
 The variations I see in the data are consistent with random fluctuations.
 Justification: Our question asks if regional playstyles influence game outcomes.
 Specifically, I want to know if some regions are more efficient at "snowballing" a lead than others.
 The null hypothesis is the standard scientific baseline: it assumes that once a team gets a lead, their probability of winning is the same regardless of whether they play.
 And the alternative hypothesis assumes that it is different.
 I chose the Mean Absolute Deviation (MAD) from the global average as our test statistic because I am comparing multiple groups simultaneously.

 ## Framing a Prediction Problem
+From my hypothesis test in the previous section, I confirmed that a team's gold difference at 15 minutes is a statistically significant indicator of victory.
+This leads to a practical prediction problem: Can I accurately predict the final match outcome (Win/Lose) knowing only the state of the game at the 15-minute mark?

+To address this, I will employ Binary Classification.
+Our response variable is the result column, where 1 represents a Win and 0 represents a Loss.
+And at the time of prediction (15 minutes), I would have access to the current gold standing, experience levels, and kill counts.
+I specifically exclude any post-15-minute statistics.
+For model evaluation, I will use Accuracy.
+This is because my target variable result is perfectly balanced (50% Wins, 50% Losses) because every match in the dataset consists of exactly one winning team and one losing team.
+In this case, I am not too worried about false positives or false negatives either.
+So accuracy is the metric I chose.

 ## Baseline Model
+For the baseline model, I used a Logistic Regression Classifier, with the following three features: golddiffat15, xpdiffat15, and side.
+Among these three features, two of them are quantitative: golddiffat15 and xpdiffat15.
+I utilized a StandardScaler Transformer to transform them into a standard scale.
+This was done because it makes the coefficients readable and interpretable.
+The last feature, side, is a nominal categorical variable.
+I utilized a OneHotEncoder to transform it into a binary format (representing Blue vs. Red side).

+After fitting the model, my accuracy score is 0.7258.
+This means that my model is able to correctly predict 72.58% of match outcomes.
+I believe this model is "good" for a baseline because it significantly outperforms a random guess (50%), confirming that early economic leads are strong predictors of victory.

 ## Final Model